mdupuis13/CSharp.Util/README.md

 ```

 #### `int GetScale()`
-Number of digits to the right of the decimal point without ending zeros.
+Number of digits to the right of the decimal separator without ending zeros.
 ``` c#
 decimal myDecimal = 123.45;
 Console.WriteLine(myDecimal.GetScale());